All comparisonsTask Managers

 Microsoft To Do

-Notion fails first because databases require periodic restructuring to stay usable.
+Notion fails first because it breaks when databases require periodic restructuring to stay usable.

 Verdict